metry-io/metry-angular2-sdk/README.md

 SDK is distributed through npm, so install using `npm i --save metry-angular2-sdk` or `yarn add metry-angular2-sdk` if you're into that kind of thing.

 ## Adding to your application

 *These docs will be updated as we learn more best practices using Angular 2.*

+The Angular 2 SDK currently only consists of Typescript files that should be imported indiviually as needed.
+If desirable, we will provide transpiled versions for projects that don't use TypeScript later on.

 Provide the MetryBaseUrl and MetryAuthConfig constants to your Angular bootstrap method.